pjambet/blog/content/posts/intent-pattern.md

   -d "payment_method"=pm_card_visa
 ```

-If exposing an internal value like an auto-incremented id is problematic, you could use something else, such as a randomly generated uuid.
+If exposing an internal value like an auto-incremented id to the outside world is problematic[^1], you could use something else, such as a randomly generated uuid.
 This might not be a problem if you use a uuid instead of a sequence as the primary key.

 Regardless of the implementation detail, using an idempotency here can help for the reconciliation step.
 It would let you retry requests without risking creating a new payment intent.

 The idempotency key might not be enough if what you want is finding the dangling resource.
-In order to do so, you would you need to use the ["List all PaymentIntents" endpoint](https://stripe.com/docs/api/payment_intents/list?lang=curl), but we wouldn't have an easy way to find which PaymentIntent is the one created for our intent record.
+In order to do so, you would need to use the ["List all PaymentIntents" endpoint](https://stripe.com/docs/api/payment_intents/list?lang=curl), but we wouldn't have an easy way to find which PaymentIntent is the one created for our intent record.
 Stripe allows for [Metadata](https://stripe.com/docs/api/metadata?lang=curl) to be passed:

 ```bash
 $ curl https://api.stripe.com/v1/payment_intents \